Are you wondering how Flamboyant Gamine Body Type looks and how to style it?

 Audrey Hepburn finds a combination of masculine and feminine features enriched with an ingenue element, making the image of unusually original beauty.

-Audrey, petite, very feminine in the film, unexpectedly turned out to be on a taller side and angular.
+In the film, Audrey, petite and very feminine, unexpectedly turned out to be on the taller side and angular.

 The selection of wardrobe, accessories and makeup are discussed here.